 ETSU’s graduates in the geosciences with a good background in geospatial sciences typically obtain jobs right after graduation.
 Graduates in paleontology often continue with advanced degrees in the profession.

-Majors must satisfy the General Education Core Requirements and B.S. requirements at the beginning of the College of Arts and Sciences section of this catalog.
+Department of Geosciences offers a major in Geography and Geology with the B.S. degree; and beginning in the Fall of 2015 will offer a major in Geosciences with the B.S. degree.
+These majors must satisfy the General Education Core Requirements and B.S. requirements at the beginning of the College of Arts and Sciences section of this catalog.
 A minor is not required in the B.S. in Geosciences; however, it is advisable.
 The Department of Geosciences with its new B.S. in Geosciences degree also will offer four minors: Geography, Geology, Geographic Information Systems, and Paleontology.

 Double counting of courses for the major and minor are permitted when utilizing a minor offered by the Department of Geosciences.